When is the best time to schedule a photo shoot? What determines the best time and why?

 The quick answer is: (can I get a drum roll please!)
-You have two prime times during the day…yes two!
+You have two prime times during the day!
 Either the hour after sunrise, or the hour before sunset.
 Also known as the sacred ‘Golden Hour’.

 Lighting is EVERYTHING in photography.
 Okay, maybe that’s a bit much…but it’s really, really important.
 During the day, the sun is high which can be as bright as a flashlight aiming straight at your face.
 (Especially if you have lighter colored eyes.)
 Even on cloudy days, having a photo shoot in the middle of the afternoon can be brutal.

-If you’re entire day is open, the best time for your photo shoot is about an hour before the sun is officially down for the count.
-(I mean really….who wants to wake up and leave the house before the sun starts to rise?)
+Ideally, you want to schedule your session during the golden hour, about an hour before the sun is officially down for the count.
 What happens when you have no choice but to schedule it for 2:30 pm?
 What do you do then?
-Easy.
-You schedule it for 2:30 pm.
+Easy, you schedule it for 2:30 pm.
 Let’s face it.
 Life is crazy, especially when you’re planning a wedding.
 This is why it is so important to hire a professional photographer who knows what they are doing in any lighting situation, anytime, anywhere.
 Talk to your photographer about how you can battle the harsh sun and find out from them what to expect the day of the shoot.

-Really, if you’ve hired a professional with experience and continuing education then they can create incredible images any time during the day.
-Here are a few examples of what the lighting can look like when shooting in the middle of the day, or graciously during either golden hour.
+I want to share with you that no matter what time of day your session is, you can still have great images.
+Here are a few examples of what the lighting can look like when shooting early in the morning, middle of the day, or graciously during the golden hour.

-And some days it rains.
+Some days it rains.
 Heck, some days you even have your phone going nuts with tornado warnings.
-Thankfully this day, my prayers were answered and the rain quit at just the right moment.
+Thankfully for Megha and Josef’s wedding day at the Sheraton Riverwalk in Tampa, my prayers were answered and the rain quit at just the right moment.